 Chocolate Chip Cake Ingredients

-- granulated sugar - creaming sugar with butter is what gives this chocolate chip cake its soft, fluffy crumb!
+- granulated sugar - creaming white sugar with butter is what gives this chocolate chip cake its soft, fluffy crumb!

 - butter - I use salted butter in most of my baking, but you can use unsalted butter if you like -- just add in ½ teaspoon of salt with your dry ingredients.
 Also, your butter should be softened to room temperature - see below for a tip soften your butter quickly!